edsonbonfim/PHP-Template-Engine/docs/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![StyleCI][ico-styleci]][link-styleci]
 [![Total Downloads][ico-downloads]][link-downloads]

+This is the full documentation for BonfimTPL 1.0.x

+# Getting started

 BonfimTPL is an PHP template engine and provide a better way to produce dynamic web pages.